RongkunWang/NSWConfiguration/README.md

 ```bash
 ./configure_frontend -c my_config.json -r -v -t # Configure ROC, all VMMs and TDSs on all front ends in config file
 ```

+# Software Design

+This section aims to help future developers about the design of NSWConfiguration.
+The software has few components and the main idea is the following:

+- ConfigReader reads configuration database, and returns ptree objects.
+It doesn't depend on anything
+- Frontend specific configuration classes take the ptree objects, manipulate them if needed and create the bits that can be sent to frontends.
+They don't depend on anything.
+- ConfigSender uses frontend specific configuration classes and write/read configuration to/from frontends using an OpcClient.
+It depends on Frontend specific configuration classes and OpcClient.

+## ConfigReader

+ConfigReader is the entry point to reading a configuration database and dumping it in ptree objects.
+It doesn't depend on any other component.

+**ConfigReader**: ConfigReader class is the only class exposed to the user and it doesn't know the details of the database.
+Depending on the connection string, it selects which API to use.
+It has only few methods, details of which should be implemented in the ConfigReaderApi

+**ConfigReaderApi**: This is the base class for any reader API.
+- For instance if it's a json file, `JsonApi` is used and `read()` method creates a ptree from the json string.
+- The more specific methods such as `readFEB()` then combine common configuration and frontend specific configurations to create the final ptree for the frontend.
+- The `read(std::string element)` method figures out the front end type from the name, and choses the correct method to use.

+### How to implement a new ConfigReaderApi
+To implement reading configuration from another source(for instance OKS, oracle database etc.), one has to derive a new class from `ConfigReaderApi` class, similar to `JsonApi`.
+There are 2 ways to implement the new reader API:
+1. Only implement the `read()` method to create a ptree identical to one from `JsonApi::read()` (It has to have `common_config` and subdetector  specific configuration elements in the same ptree).
+All the other methods in ConfigReaderApi has default implementations
+1. If one doesn't the new API to read the whole configuration, but only read configuration of a certain elements with `read(std::string element` method, then one may need to implement several methods.
+Note that in this case ConfigReaderApi may require a reconsideration, and some methods may need to be converted to virtual.

+## Configuration Classes
+Configuration classes are simply container to for configuration registers.
+They are used to initialize and modify configuration for a certain front end.
+Each configuration class is initialized by a ptree that is returned from `ConfigReader::read(std::string element)` method.
+For instance the most commonly used `FEBConfig` is a generic class that can represent MMFE8, sFEB and pFEB, depending on the number of `vmm` and `tds` in the input ptree.

+## ConfigSender
+ConfigSender is the main component that communicates with the frontends.
+The details of this communication is hidden in `OpcClient` class.

+- `OpcClient`: Uses the classes and methods from `UaoClientForOpcUaSca` to read/write frontends.
+Note that not all classes from `UaoClientForOpcUaSca` are used, but only the relevant ones.
+- `ConfigSender`: Uses both `OpcClient` and classes like `FEBConfig`.

+## How to Implement a New FE
+If there is a new configuration component/front end element that need to be implemented in the NSWConfiguration, there are several things to do:
+- Create a new class for the front end element.
+Lets call this `NewFEConfig`.
+If the frontend contains a SCA, use `FEConfig` class as base class.
+Ideally this class should contain some containers that have bitstreams that will be sent to the front end, and methods to modify the configuration.
+Take a look at the current configuration classes to have an idea.
+- Implement the way to read the configuration from database/json.
+One needs to decide what kind of ptree should be accepted by the `NewFEConfig`.
+The constructor should take the ptree and fill the containers that hold configuration registers.
+- Modify `getElementType()` if needed (See `Utility.h`)
+- Implement relevant reader method in `ConfigReaderApi`.
+These method should create the ptree that will be used in constructor of `NewFEConfig`.
+- If needed, implement a new OpcClient method using the relevant class from `UaoClientForOpcUaSca`
+- Implement the relevant ConfigSender method using the OpcClient method and `NewFEConfig` class.
+- Modify `NSWConfigRc` and if needed create a new program to read/send configuration of this front end.

 ## Issue Tracker:
 * [ATLNSWDAQ: ATLAS NSW DAQ Software JIRA](https://its.cern.ch/jira/projects/ATLNSWDAQ)